What Happens After Getting a DUNS Number: The Essential Guide

 Open Tradelines

 After obtaining a DUNS number, consider opening tradelines with vendors who report to business credit bureaus.
 This can help establish a positive credit history for your business and improve its creditworthiness.
-Be sure to make timely payments on these tradelines to further strengthen your business credit profile.
+Make timely payments on these tradelines to further strengthen your business credit profile.
+Submitting trade references is essential to establish a record of responsible financial behavior.

 Examples of business accounts to consider include: